robcarver17/pysystemtrade/docs/production.md

 What happens next will depend on the parameters you have decided upon:

 - If the volume in the forward contract is less than the required relative volume, we do nothing
-- If the relative volume is fine and you have no position in the priced contract, then we automatically decide to roll adjusted prices
+- If the relative volume is fine, and you have no position in the priced contract, then we automatically decide to roll adjusted prices
-- If the relative volume is fine and you have a position in the priced contract, and you have asked to manually input the required state on a case by case basis: that's what will happen
+- If the relative volume is fine, and you have a position in the priced contract, and you have asked to manually input the required state on a case by case basis: that's what will happen
-- If the relative volume is fine and you have a position in the priced contract, and you have NOT asked to manually input the required state, then the state will automatically be changed to one of passive, force, or force outright (as selected).
+- If the relative volume is fine, and you have a position in the priced contract, and you have NOT asked to manually input the required state, then the state will automatically be changed to one of passive, force, or force outright (as selected).
 I strongly recommend using Passive rolling here, and then manually changing individual instruments if required.

 If a decision is made to roll adjusted prices, you will be asked to confirm you are happy with the prices changes before they are written to the database.